matthew-engi/SyncTween/README.md

 ## Key Features
 1. **Syncing Animations**
    SyncTween allows animations to be synchronized across all clients.
-However, the definition of "synchronization" in this module differs:
+Here's the definition of "synchronization":
    - Synchronization ensures that all clients see the same animations, though some Tweens may start at different points.
    - By default, all tweens will end at the same time.